microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 # Build the HAT package
 package.build(name="hello_matmul_pi3", format=acc.Package.Format.HAT_STATIC, platform=acc.Package.Platform.RASPBIAN)
 ```
-After following the above steps, you should now have all the code necessary to generate your Accera MatMul function that can be called on a Raspberry Pi 3 target.
-You can find the complete Python script [here](cross_compilation_pi3/hello_matmul_pi3_generator.py).
+By now, you should have all the code necessary to generate your Accera MatMul function that can be called on a Raspberry Pi 3 target.
+You can also find the complete Python script [here](cross_compilation_pi3/hello_matmul_pi3_generator.py).

 ### Generate HAT package